-Ultimately, these training will help employees to focus on what is required to succeed in the role of account manager, building a strategy with clear actions and helping the organisation to business success.
+Ultimately, this training will help employees to focus on what is required to succeed in the role of account manager, building a strategy with clear actions, and helping the organization to business success.

 Account Management can be a very challenging role depending on the number of clients, the range of industries the clients represent, and the nature and attitude of the client.
 The main focus of the role is to provide continual client service to clients, this may include quarterly or annual business reviews, additions to the account in terms of extra services supplied plus face-to-face and online meetings, on a regular basis.